Annas: Ananus (or Annas), son of Seth (6–15)

-Annas officially served as High Priest for ten years (AD 6–15), when at the age of 36 he was deposed by the procurator Valerius Gratus.
+Annas served officially as High Priest for ten years (AD 6–15), when at the age of 36 he was deposed by the procurator Valerius Gratus.
 Yet while having been officially removed from office, he remained as one of the nation's most influential political and social individuals, aided greatly by the fact that his five sons and his son-in-law Caiaphas all served at sometime as High Priests.
 His death is unrecorded.
 His son Annas the Younger, also known as Ananus the son of Ananus, was assassinated in AD 66 for advocating peace with Rome.

 Eleazar ben Ananus (16–17)

 After Valerius Gratus deposed Ishmael ben Fabus from the high priesthood, he installed Eleazar ben Ananus, (15—16), a descendant of John Hyrcanus.
 It was a time of turbulence in Jewish politics, with the role of the high priesthood being contended for by several priestly families.
-Eleazar was likewise deposed by Gratus, who gave the office to Simon ben Camithus(17—18).
+Eleazar was likewise deposed by Gratus, who gave the office to Simon ben Camithus (17-18).

 Caiaphas (18–36)

-Properly called Joseph, son of Caiaphas, he was married to the daughter of Annas (John 18:13).
+Caiaphas was married to the daughter of Annas (John 18:13).
 Gratus made him high priest after depriving Simon ben Camithus of the office.
 The comparatively long eighteen-year tenure of Caiaphas suggests he had established a good working relationship with the Roman authorities.
 Gratus' successor Pontius Pilate retained him as high priest.